Bob Giuda: Kashmir and human rights advocacy

-In December 2002 and February 2003, just before the U.S. invasion of Iraq, Giuda traveled to Pakistan-held Kashmir on a series of fact-finding missions to investigate atrocities against Muslim civilians allegedly being committed by the Indian Armed Forces and paramilitary forces.
-The mission included meetings with military leaders, members of Pakistan's cabinet, the National Assembly of Pakistan and Senate, and then-President Pervez Musharraf.
-Upon returning to New Hampshire, Giuda drafted and successfully shepherded a House Concurrent Resolution which led to U.S. House hearings on the ongoing atrocities in Kashmir.
+In December 2002 and February 2003, just before the U.S. invasion of Iraq, Giuda traveled to Pakistan-held Kashmir on a series of fact-finding missions to investigate actions against Muslim civilians allegedly being committed by the Indian Armed Forces and paramilitary forces.
+The mission included meetings with military leaders, members of Pakistan's cabinet, the National Assembly of Pakistan and Senate, and former President Pervez Musharraf.
+Upon returning to New Hampshire, Giuda drafted and successfully shepherded a House Concurrent Resolution which led to U.S. House hearings on Kashmir.

-He later founded and chaired Americans for Resolution of Kashmir or "ARK" to educate Americans about the conflict in Kashmir and its relevance to national security.
-Upon returning to the United States, Giuda was featured on the front page of The New York Times International section as a result of the investigation into the atrocities in Kashmir; he also personally helped Pakistan's president prepare for meetings with US diplomats at Camp David.
-Giuda also presided over a panel discussion on "The Human Rights Dimension of the Kashmir Problem," where speakers from both sides of the issue respectively placed blame for Kashmir insurgency on Indian human rights violations and Kashmiri freedom fighters.
+He later founded and chaired Americans for Resolution of Kashmir or "ARK" to educate Americans about the conflict in Kashmir.
+Upon returning to the United States, Giuda was featured on the front page of The New York Times International section as a result of the investigation; he also personally helped Pakistan's president prepare for meetings with U.S. diplomats at Camp David.
+Giuda presided over a panel discussion on "The Human Rights Dimension of the Kashmir Problem," where speakers from both sides of the issue respectively placed blame for Kashmir insurgency on Indian human rights violations and Kashmiri freedom fighters.